Noah Beaufford

 Secondary Transition Coordinator

-Juanita Huff joined the SchoolTalk team in 2013.
-With over a decade of experience, she is passionately committed to increasing youth with disabilities’ access to postsecondary education, employment, and independence.
-As a secondary transition coordinator, she works with D.C. metro area disability service providers to understand stakeholders’ unique needs and challenges, develop resources to address these needs and challenges, and promote knowledge and skill-building opportunities that enable stakeholders’ to reach their goals.
-Her work furthers District-wide interagency collaboration, increased D.C. youth and family engagement, and improved postsecondary outcomes for D.C. youth with disabilities.
-She received her Bachelor of Arts in Foreign Languages from George Mason University.
+Juanita joined SchoolTalk in 2013.
+She is a George Mason University graduate committed to increasing youth with disabilities’ access to postsecondary education, employment, and independence.
+Juanita has over 10 years of experience collaborating with D.C. disability service providers to address challenges, develop resources, and promote skill-building opportunities that empower youth to achieve their goals.
+In her current role, Juanita works to enhance interagency collaboration, youth and family engagement, and post-secondary outcomes for D.C. youth with disabilities.
+She is also a member of the D.C.
+Secondary Transition Community of Practice.

 Rashid Hughes